Nee-Shar/GithubVisualizer/README.md

-Apologies for the confusion.
-Here's a sample README file for the GitHub User Search project:

 # GitHub User Search

 GitHub User Search is a web application that allows users to search for GitHub users and view their repositories, followers, and public contributions.
 It integrates with the [GitHub API](https://docs.github.com/en/rest) to fetch user data and renders it using React.